sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 learn and simple to use, allowing you to build your web app in a short amount of time.

-In this toolbox, you'll how to build a simple website, containing two static pages with a small amount of dynamic content.
+In this toolbox, you'll learn how to build a simple website, containing two static pages with a small amount of dynamic content.
 While Flask can be used for building complex, database-driven websites, starting with mostly static pages will be useful to introduce a workflow, which you can then generalize to make